 GPS staff will be undertaking enhanced hygiene measures, wearing face coverings when appropriate, advising and supporting members and ensuring increased ventilation by opening windows where possible.

-The opening hours for members will be: 11am - 5pm, Tuesday to Saturday from October 10th.
+The opening hours for members will be: 11am - 5pm, Tuesday to Friday.

 These hours give staff time to do an enhanced clean before and after hours.
 I apologise to anyone that can’t make those times, we are working hard to explore extending the hours following a safe trial period of reopening.